 GPs are advised to not prescribe any medications during pregnancy if possible to avoid interactions with your pregnancy (NICE 2020).
 They may prescribe paracetamol but if this proves ineffective then you would need to ask for a referral to your obstetrician for pain management during pregnancy.
 You could try Pregnancy Pilates with our graded exercise programs.

 Osteopath for Pelvic Girdle Pain

 Osteopathy provides a non surgical drug free alternative treatment.
 PGP can be safely treated at any stage (during or after pregnancy).
 Osteopaths have extensive training in joint problems however they are rarely available through the NHS.
 Osteopathy sessions will include hands on joint articulations, muscular stretching and joint manipulations.
+Cranial Osteopathy techniques are fantastic for PGP as there are gentle and help to regain pelvic balance.
 In addition rehab exercises (mixture of stretching and strengthening) for the pelvic girdle muscles and upper back hips to aid mobility.
 The focus of the treatment will be to reduce mechanical loading into the irritated joint, restore function and reduce pain.
-It may take a few sessions but your Osteopath in Marylebone will discuss with you how long it is likely to take to feel better.
+It may take a few sessions but our London Osteopath will discuss with you how long it is likely to take to feel better.
 They will give you exercise and lifestyle advice to optimise your recovery.
 If you feel no benefit after a few sessions then discuss this with your Osteopath.